sama1mansn/opbnb-docs/docs/core-concepts/gas-and-fees.md

 BNB Chain aims to reduce the transaction cost to the level that enable the mass adoption, for opBNB, the target of the transfer transaction is lower than $0.001.

-## How to reduce the cost of L2 transactions
+## How opBNB keep reducing the cost of L2 transactions
-To reduce the cost of Layer 2 (L2) transactions on opBNB on the BNB Smart Chain, focusing on minimizing Layer 1 (L1) data costs is key.
-This can be achieved through:

 1. **Enhanced Data Compression**: Implementing more advanced data compression algorithms to reduce the size of L2 transaction data before submitting it to L1.